Modern Toilet Invention

 The Japanese bath literally spoils you with choice with its various options.
 By simply pressing a few buttons, you can choose the exact amount of “leanness” you want to achieve in the water.
 You can also adjust the water temperature and pressure by choosing between a low-pressure setting, a high-speed spray jet, or a massage function with oscillating and pulsating water jets.
 After cleaning, simply press another button to let the warm air gently dry your bottom.

-See also Modern Small Bathroom Interior Design
+See also Modern Toilet Installation

 It’s a bit of a surprise that the hand doesn’t come out to gently caress and powder your butt, too.
 The technologically advanced bathrooms also offer deodorizing sprays, motion sensors that open the lid when someone enters, and a toilet that turns on as soon as you wake up.